Fair Housing and Discrimination

-If you feel you have been discriminated against, contact the Tompkins County Human Rights Commission.
+If you feel you have been discriminated against, contact the Tompkins County Office of Human Rights.
 They assist persons who believe they have been discriminated against because of their race, color, sex, creed, national origin, age, disability, marital status, arrest record, or conviction record.
-The commission has jurisdiction over employment, credit, housing, public accommodations, and education.
+The Office of Human Rights can assist in matters of employment, credit, housing, public accommodations, and education.
 The service is free to everyone.

 Ithaca, New York 14850

 Hours: Monday - Friday, 8:30 a.m. to 4:30 p.m. (appointment helpful but not required)